 7. What kind of clients/cases do you focus in?

 In order to find the best attorney for you, it is important to ask what types of cases or clients that your prospective lawyer primarily handles.
 Some lawyers handle a variety of types of cases, everything from personal injury to criminal to family law.
-Other lawyers may concentrate on personal injury cases, but split between plaintiff and defense work.
-Others, such as the attorneys at Brain Injury Law of Seattle, specialize in plaintiff’s cases with a focus on client’s who’ve suffered from traumatic brain injuries.
+Other lawyers may concentrate on personal injury cases but split between plaintiff and defense work.
+Others, such as the traumatic brain injury lawyer at Brain Injury Law of Seattle, specialize in plaintiff’s cases with a focus on clients who’ve suffered from traumatic brain injuries.